ROCm/Tensile/CONTRIBUTING.rst

 ---------------

 1. Use `conventional commits <https://www.conventionalcommits.org/>`_.
-2. Use the present imperative tense, e.g., "add" not "adds" nor "added".
+2. Use the present imperative tense.
+For example, "add" not "adds" or "added".
-3. Don't add a period (``.``) to the end of the message.
+3. Don't end the message with a period (``.``).